 DashKitten.com received a complimentary Basepaws Catkit DNA Testing Set for review.
 We only share news and products we feel are relevant to our readers, because you matter to us.
 The opinions here are 100% our own and we are responsible for the content of this post.
 We also have a special offer for readers on the CatKit – see below.
-[Affiliate link].
+[Our affiliate link gets you your reduction].

 The goal of Basepaws?
 Exploration, discovery, and help for cats worldwide.